schwarzer-vulpecula/mini-forum-rails/posts.markdown

 end
 ```

-It should be noted that there is no other way to modify the `recent_activity` timestamp, and that `touch_recent` is the only function that can modify it.
+It should be noted that there is no other way to modify the `recent_activity` timestamp, and that `touch_recent` is the only method that can modify it.
 This enforces the way the timestamp works.

 ## Input For Notifying Users